-The small battery pack you carry connects to five stickers (electrodes) on your chest.
-These sense your heart beat and send the ECG by radio waves to the computer at the nurses’ station.
+You will carry a small battery pack that connects to five stickers (electrodes) on your chest.
+These sense your heartbeat and send the ECG (electrocardiogram) by radio waves to the computer at the nurses’ station (telemetry).
 Telemetry allows your doctors and nurses to watch your ECG for 24 hours a day.
 It alarms for abnormal heart beats, which are called “arrhythmias.”
 The doctor will let you know when we can stop the ECG monitoring.